jchanolm/data-pipelines/pipelines/scraping/snapshot/README.md

 `SnapshotScraper` retrieves governance proposals and their corresponding votes from the Arbitrum DAO Snapshot space.
 It runs GraphQL queries against the Snapshot API, parses and refines the returned proposals/votes, and stores the results in `/data`

 # Data
+### !IMPORTANT!
 The script returns **Proposals** and **Votes** as keys in `data.json`.
+However, the file returned is over 100mb, which exceeds Github's size limits.
+I hosted the file at this url: https://arb-data-grants-public.s3.amazonaws.com/data_2024-03-05.json

 ## Proposals: